Le blog de la Bergerie

 C'est la sainte Marguerite.
 Bonne Fête, Maman !
 My mother's name was " Marguerite " (Daisy, in English) and she died a few years ago.
 She was a very good mother and I miss her, I pray for her and I know she prays for me.
 Today I want to pay tribute to her goodness and her humility, her even-temper, her smile and easy-going personality, and her dedication to her family.
 May her soul rest in peace.

 The days at the end of her life, her death, and the following funeral were such challenging moments.
 Although she had declined, although I was expecting it, because of her old age and her illness, and although I have complete faith in eternal life and the love of God, I found it to be difficult to bear.
 It was a very mixed emotional time with waves of sorrow on one hand, knowing a page was just turned in my life, but on the other hand with a constant showering of kindness and support, from family and friends, from neighbors around the corner or from across the globe, bringing a very real and practical balm to my heart.
-For that matter, I also found that the Catholic funeral service (in particular how it is done in this French Alpine village) was the most meaningful, supportive and formative way of coping with the passing of a loved one, by bringing us all together for this crucial moment, reminding us of the "bigger than us" dimension of death, affirming the reality of the invisible world and the love of God.
+For that matter, I also found that the Catholic funeral service (in particular how it is done in this French Alpine village) was the most meaningful, supportive and formative way of coping with the passing of a loved one, by bringing us all together for this crucial moment, and processing on foot, behind the funeral hearse, thru the village to the cemetery reminding us of the "bigger than us" dimension of death, affirming the reality of the invisible world and the love of God.

 I went through it first with the death of my father and then a couple of years later with my mother.
 Although every death is unique (just as every birth is) the traditional rite and the manner in which we go through these moments can make a huge difference, for the moment in which they are happening and for the months and years to come afterward, forever!
 My mother had a long life (she was 90 years old), a long marriage with my father, her husband.
 She worked a lot, from an early age (in her teens) to retirement, she loved the outdoors as he did, and she was always dedicated to her family.

-In many ways, praying does the same thing to me, it is a “mode of being” that gets the best out of me (plus of course I get invisible help!).
+In many ways, praying does the same thing to me, it is a “mode of being”, a lifestyle, a vision of the world, that gets the best out of me (plus of course I get invisible help!).
 I want my contribution, no matter how small it is, to be adding something to the goodness, the beauty and the justice of the world.
 I am too old to have any desire to add fear and confusion, there are enough people out there driven to share those.
 So whether it is in writing or taking pictures, in praying and living, my goal is to love the world and to love my neighbor every step of the way.
 And it is enough of a goal to fill my plate, as far as I am concerned!
-And they started with the kindness and humility of my own mother and her steadfastness in taking care of her own family, first in her teens, taking care of her younger brother who was hurt in a terrible accident and needed lots of care (operations and rehabs) for the following years, then taking care of her husband (a 64 years marriage till his death in 2012), and her daughter (yours truly!), and her granddaughter (who came to France every summer).
-So here are a few chapters in my life story for the and they are all about helping out my chère Maman.
+And they started with the kindness and humility of my own mother and her steadfastness in taking care of her own family, first in her teens, taking care of her younger brother who was hurt in a terrible car accident and needed lots of care (many operations and rehabs) for years, then taking care of her husband (a 64 years marriage till his death in 2012), and her daughter (yours truly!), and her granddaughter (who came to France every summer), her niece.
+So here are a few chapters in my life story and they are all about helping around you and caring for others, as you taught me, my chère Maman.